Hyun5/frontend-nanodegree-feedreader/README.md

 ## How to Test
-Once all files are locally stored, open index.html in your browser.
+* Once all files are locally stored, open index.html in your browser.
-The test result will appear in the bottom of the page.
+* The test result will appear in the bottom of the page.
-You can access the tests through Jasmin -> spec -> feedreader.js.
+* You can access the tests through Jasmine -> spec -> feedreader.js.